 The significance of kidneys is something that is known by the world.
 The life-threatening illnesses associated with these organs are also a matter of concern for the globe.
-While a human body suffers from any disease, he or she should be cautious of the things they eat and the lifestyle they follow, as both of these determinants are responsible for the health in the long run.
+While a human body suffers from any disease, he or she should be cautious of the things they eat and the lifestyle they follow, as both of these determinants are responsible for health in the long run.
 A person suffering from chronic kidney disease should take extra care of the things he eats.
 While doing so, it is necessary to keep a sharp eye on the carbohydrate intake and the count.
-It is suggested in the health guidelines of the chronic kidney disease treatment in Ayurveda that refraining from the consumption of excess carbohydrate helps in preventing the risk of the development of CKD.
+It is suggested in the health guidelines of the chronic kidney disease treatment in Ayurveda that refraining from the consumption of excess carbohydrates helps in preventing the risk of the development of CKD.

-Carbohydrate is a nutrient present in almost every food items and drinks that gets converted to glucose when the process of digestion takes place.
+Carbohydrate is a nutrient present in almost every food item and drink that gets converted to glucose when the process of digestion takes place.
 Therefore, it can be said that excess consumption of carbohydrates is directly proportional to the sugar level in the blood, which eventually results in diabetes.
 As we all know, diabetes is one of the significant causes that lead to CKD; the control over its consumption is prompt.
 There are two types of carbohydrates (simple and complex) that can elevate the level of sugar inside the blood at a different pace.
-Blood sugar level can be elevated quickly by the simple carbohydrate while complex carbohydrate results in slower elevation of the glucose in the blood.
+Blood sugar level can be elevated quickly by simple carbohydrate while complex carbohydrate results in slower elevation of the glucose in the blood.
 That is the reason why people are restricted from eating carbs when they are on Ayurvedic medicine for chronic kidney disease.
 Doing so might turn the medication ineffective.

 Counting carbohydrates in meals